rhysstever/Eona/Campaigns/Whispers In Opira/Campaign Ideas.md

 This is a page for me to jot possible ideas I have to use for this campaign

 ---
-# DO NOT READ THIS IF YOU ARE A PLAYER
+# DO NOT READ THIS
 ---

 ---
-# DO NOT READ THIS IF YOU ARE A PLAYER
+# DO NOT READ THIS
 ---

 ---
+# DO NOT READ THIS
+---

+---
+# DO NOT READ THIS
+---

+---
-# DO NOT READ THIS IF YOU ARE A PLAYER
+# DO NOT READ THIS
 ---

 ## The Meeting of the Five Nations